This article is part of our Sacred Geometry series. Read the full guide: Why Sacred Geometry Awakens the Primal Mind

 |---|---|---|

-| Ancient Egyptian | Seed of Life | The seven-stage genesis of initial creation. |
+| Ancient Egyptian | Seed of Life | The seven steps of how everything began. |

-| Vedic / Hindu | Sri Yantra | The union of masculine and feminine cosmic energies. |
+| Vedic / Hindu | Sri Yantra | How male and female energies work together. |

-| Early Christian | Vesica Piscis | The intersection of physical matter and spiritual reality. |
+| Early Christian | Vesica Piscis | Where the physical world meets the spiritual one. |

-| Greek Philosophical | Platonic Solids | The invisible scaffolding of the four classical elements. |
+| Greek Philosophical | Platonic Solids | The hidden shapes that make up the physical world. |

 🏛️ The Seed and the Stone: Sacred Geometry Shapes in Egypt’s Osirion